aphyr/partitions-post/README.markdown

 disabled links to prevent failure.
 This problem was quickly resolved, but later investigation revealed that many interfaces were still pegged at 100% capacity.

-While investigating that problem, a switch misconfiguration resulted in an automated fault detector destroying *all* links when an individual link was disabled, which caused 18 minutes of hard downtime.
-The problem was later traced to a firmware bug preventing switches from updating their MAC address caches correctly, forcing them to broadcast most packets to every interface.
+While investigating that problem, a misconfigured switch triggered aberrant automatic fault detection behavior: when one link was disabled, the fault detector disabled *all* links.
+This caused 18 minutes of hard downtime.
+The problem was later traced to a firmware bug preventing switches from updating their MAC address caches correctly, which forced them to broadcast most packets to every interface.

 ### Mystery RabbitMQ partitions